Fearing stark future, Syrian Alawites meet in Cairo

 "A group of us took refuge in a house, and the house owner, who did not know I was Alawite, began cursing Alawites.
 When my comrades told him I was one, he came to me and gave me the keys to his house."

-"We are in a sectarian crisis and the political forces of the opposition are falling into a serious error by not discussing it," Youssef said.
+"We are in a sectarian crisis and the political forces of the opposition are falling into a serious error by not discussing it," Ibrahim, whose father was jailed for years under the rule of the elder Assad, told Reuters.

 He said the document that would emerge from the conference "will affirm Alawite commitment to national unity and inter-communal existence and civic peace," mirroring a stance the sect's leaders took during French colonial rule in the 1920s in opposition to proposals for partition of the country.